 A student can start their program at any time.
-Student terms start every Tuesday with a term length of six months.
+Students are enrolled in successive 6-month terms for a maximum program length of three years.
+Student terms start every Tuesday.
 For example, if a student starts their program on June 14, 2022 the term will end December 12, 2022.